-Net Present Value of Descendants, by E of the Fiscal Impa ducation and Age e at Arrival in the ntal Immigrant and United States All Education of Net Present Value in 1000s of 1996\$, by Age at Arrival (r=3%) or Parent 0 20 40 70 <high school<="" td="">6033-141-166</high> 60 33 -141 -166 High School 92 146 -32 -255 >Hiah School 117 288 132 -149 contribute births in the United States, nor do they contribute much in the way of taxes.
+Net Present Value of the Fiscal Impact of an Incremental Immigrant and All Descendants, by Education and Age at Arrival in the United States Education of Immigrant Net Present Value in 1000s of 1996\$, by Age at Arrival (r=3%) or Parent 0 20 40 70 <high school<="" td="">6033-141-166</high> 60 33 -141 -166 High School 92 146 -32 -255 >High School 117 288 132 -149 contribute births in the United States, nor do they contribute much in the way of taxes.
 However, it is possible that some of these immigrants who apparently arrived later in life have actually worked here before, but have given their most recent entry to the United States rather than their first entry, in response to the Current Population Survey.
 In this case, they have qualified for Social Security benefits and borne children in the United States.
 This is a likely source of distortion in these estimates of costs for older immigrants.
 It affects the estimated costs by age at arrival, but not the overall age profiles of costs and taxes of immigrants that abstract from age at arrival.